apisearch-io/docs/src/content/index.md

 Apisearch works with a file called `.env` placed in the root of the project.
 You might update some of these values with your own values (we don't setup default values to prevent security issues).
-You will find an skeleton of the file inside the root of the project with the name `.env.dist`
+You will find an skeleton of the file inside the root of the project with the name `.env.dist`.

+> This is an example of what you can find in your `.env.dist`.
+As you can see,
+> the environment is ready to accept a local ELK installation, so you can enable
+> the plugin.
+Same happens with New Relic.
+Feel free to change this values with
+> your own configuration values.

 ```
 APISEARCH_PORT=8100